Have a Plumbing Emergency? Call or Text 719-491-8104

 Is It Expensive to Run Radiant Heat?

 Radiant heat is a dream for many homeowners, but often, they don’t run radiant heat in their homes because of fears about the cost.
 So, let’s discuss the cost involved with running radiant heat.
 On average, you can expect to pay about $6 to $20 per square foot for under flooring radiant heat when putting it in your home.
 These prices typically include both the product itself and the insulation.
 There are two types of radiant heat most commonly used in residential homes: electric and hydronic.
-There are some other types, but these are the most common two.

 Electric systems are mats that run on electricity that go underneath your floor.
 These systems are almost like a heated blanket.
 Hydronic systems use heated water to warm your floors.
 Consider these systems like a hot water bottle.
 Electric systems are usually cheaper to install than hydronic systems when it comes to costs as they are often a type of mat rather than water in pipes.
 Still, the daily operating cost can be more expensive.
 Water holds heat very well and doesn’t require as much energy to keep it warm over time in comparison.

-How Long Doesn’t Radiant Heating Last?
+How Long Does Radiant

 A lot can go into putting in radiant heating, from the cost to the installation process, and one of the biggest questions can be how long does it last.
 No one wants to go through the hassle of having their ceiling replaced or floors pulled up for radiant heating, even when replacing their old flooring at the same time, if the product’s lifespan is too short to make it worth their while.
 The truth of the matter is that while radiant heating flooring systems won’t last forever, they do have a relatively long lifespan, especially when you compare them to the lifespan of your more traditional forced-air furnace.